Fatdevil/GolfIQ-YOLO/docs/range_quick_practice.md

 ## Range Story v1

 Quick Practice now adds a lightweight Range Story to the summary.
 We build a short headline plus strengths and next-focus bullets from the saved `RangeSessionSummary` (shot count, average carry vs target, and tendency).
 The card stays local to the device and updates each time a session ends.

+## Range History v1

+- Each finished Quick Practice session is appended to a local history list (up to 30 entries) alongside the existing "last session" cache.
+- Players can open the new **Range history** screen from the Range hub (and from the Quick Practice summary) to see recent sessions with date, club, shot count, and a short focus tag from the Range Story model.
+- History is fully local: corrupt data is ignored and never crashes the app.